brookk16/Think-IT/README.md

 #### Responsiveness

- The site is fully responsive and functional accross all screen sizes.
+ The site is fully responsive and functional across all screen sizes.
 With each chart reshaping to fit the current screen size, and a collapsable hamburger menu, for the link items in the footer.
 However, this dashboard is designed primarily to be used on desktop machines.
-Due to the sizes of some of the charts, and as the charts use svg elements, they do not reshpape themeselves to fit.
-Thus scrollbars will appear on smaller screen sizes, to compansate for their larger size.
+Due to the sizes of some of the charts, and as the charts use svg elements, they do not reshape themselves to fit.
+Thus scrollbars will appear on smaller screen sizes, to compensate for their larger size.

  ## Deployment

  This website is currently only hosted on Github pages, and can be run by clicking [here](https://brookk16.github.io/Think-IT/).

  However, please be aware the repository contains additional files not required for the functionality of the website, but for the purpose of the course.
-These files are all located in the "Course"folder, and contain: the sales-data summary file, a wireframe of the original concept (think-it_wireframe.png) and a folder containg minifed files of the HTMl and JS files (that run quicker than the full-size versions).
+These files are all located in the "Course" folder, and contain: the sales-data summary file and a  wireframe of the original concept (think-it_wireframe.png).
+A folder containing minified files of the HTML and JS files (that run quicker than the full-size versions), can also be found within the folder "minified_files".

 ## Credits